accordproject/ergo/CONTRIBUTING.md

     git push origin name-issue-tracker-short-description -f
     ```

-    This is generally easier to follow, but seperate commits are useful if the Pull Request contains iterations that might be interesting to see side-by-side.
+    This is generally easier to follow, but separate commits are useful if the Pull Request contains iterations that might be interesting to see side-by-side.

 That's it!
 Thank you for your contribution!